simdjson/simdjson/README.md

 - Per input byte,  multiple bytes are allocated which could potentially be a problem when processing a very large document, hence one might want to be more incremental in practice maybe to minimize memory usage.
 For really large documents, there might be caching issues as well.
 - The ``clmul`` thing is tricky but nice.
 (Geoff's remark:  find the spaces between quotes, is actually a ponderous way of doing parallel prefix over XOR, which a mathematically adept person would have realized could be done with clmul by -1.
 Not me, I had to look it up: http://bitmath.blogspot.com.au/2016/11/parallel-prefixsuffix-operations.html.)
 - It is possible, though maybe unlikely, that parallelizing the bitset decoding could be useful (https://lemire.me/blog/2018/03/08/iterating-over-set-bits-quickly-simd-edition/), and there is VCOMPRESSB (AVX-512)

+## Future work

+ Long term we should keep in mind the idea that what would be cool is a method to extract something like this code from an abstract description of something closer to a grammar.